mmistakes/minimal-mistakes/_drafts/learn-doobie-for-great-good.md

 }
 ```

-Following the approach suggested by Gabriel Volpe in his excellent book, [Practical FP in Scala: A hands-on approach](https://leanpub.com/pfp-scala), we use a _smart constructor_ to create an instance of the interpreter, that we maintain private to the rest of the world.
+Following the approach suggested by Gabriel Volpe in his excellent book, [Practical FP in Scala: A hands-on approach](https://leanpub.com/pfp-scala), we use a _smart constructor_ to create an instance of the interpreter that we maintain private to the rest of the world.
 The implementation of every single function should not surprise us at this point.
 It's just the same Doobie code we've seen so far.

 The only difference is how the interpreter declares the dependency from the `Transactor` type.
-Since a `Transactor` is a resource which creation and destruction must be properly managed, we wrap it in a `Resource` and pass it to the smart constructor.
+Since a `Transactor` is a resource in which creation and destruction must be adequately managed, we wrap it in a `Resource` and pass it to the smart constructor.

-Since the `Transactor` is something our interpreter depends on, and it's not related to any feature that the effect `F[_]`must have, we can safely pass it as an explicit parameter of the smart constructor.
+Since the `Transactor` is something our interpreter depends on, and it's not related to any feature that the effect `F[_]`must-have, we can safely pass it as an explicit parameter of the smart constructor.

-Whereas, the `Transactor` type has a hard constraint on the effect `F[_]`.
-In fact, the effect should be an instance of at least a `MonadCancelThrow, which is a monad that can effectively handle errors, and is cancellable.
-The last property allow the monad to safely cancel executions and release / close resources.
+The `Transactor` type has a hard constraint on the effect `F[_]`.
+In fact, the effect should be an instance of at least a `MonadCancelThrow, which is a monad that can effectively handle errors and is cancellable.
+The last property allows the monad to safely cancel executions and release / close resources.

-The constraints on the effect `F[_]` should be enforced defining context-bounds directly on `F`.
+The constraints on the effect `F[_]` should be enforced, defining context-bounds directly on `F`.

 Finally, we can create a `Directors` instance using the smart constructor: